linnabraham/astropython/syllabus.md

-This is the syllabus for the astro-python course.
-The course involves learning and mastering python as well as learning some fundamental aspects of astronomy and machine learning.
-The course is designed for a duration of 12 weeks (3 months) in total spread out over a 24 week (6 month) period.
+## Prerequisite
 Introductory knowledge in any programming language and a basic knowledge of astronomy is considered a pre-requisite.

-Students will start by learning the basics of python.
-And then move on to learn about public data sets in astronomy and the tools required for data analysis.
-Students have a choice to explore problems using image data or time-series data.
-Depending on their choice they may need to learn more advanced libraries in python.
-Students that have successfully completed these investigations can opt to do a machine-learning project.

 ## Python (12 weeks)